-Some of the implementation choices allowed by the IEEE 754 standard and used in the VFPv2 architecture are described in Part C of the ARM Architecture Reference Manual.
+The ARM Architecture Reference Manual describes some of the implementation choices specified in the IEEE 754 standard and used in the VFPv2 architecture.

-Further implementation choices are made within the VFP11 coprocessor about which cases are handled by the VFP11 hardware and which cases bounce to the support code.
+The VFP11 coprocessor includes further implementation choices about which cases are handled by the VFP11 hardware and which cases bounce to the support code.